LukasQ/HaThreema/README.md

 - Ensure that the credentials are entered correctly.
 - Check that your Threema Gateway account is active and has sufficient credits.
 - Review the Home Assistant log for errors (`Settings` > `System` > `Logs`).

+## Disclaimer

+This is an early version of the integration.
+I will not provide support or respond to issues.